-Type of meeting Subject Biannual meetings Information and consultation of applicants about Major, High and Medium TCR.
+Type of meeting Subject Biannual meetings Information and consultation of applicants about Major, High and Medium TCRs.
 June Y-3 (X-30): First information to the applicants, about the Major TCRs and, as far as possible, first relevant information known about the High TCRs and TCRs with international impact.
 November/December Y-3 (X-25/24): Communication to applicants of known Major TCRs and High TCRs and, as far as possible, communication of relevant known information about TCRs with international impact with the following details: period, duration, line section affected and, where appropriate, capacity on diversionary lines.
 June Y-2 (X-18): Communication to applicants of the result of the coordination of Major TCRs and, as far as possible, of the result of the coordination of High TCRs and TCRs with international impact.
-November/December Y-2 (X-13/12): Communication to the applicants of the result of the coordination of High and Medium TCRs.
+November/December Y-2 (X-13/12): Communication to the applicants of the result of the coordination of High and Medium TCRs (this coordination ends no later than X-13.5).
 Monthly meetings Communication to the applicants of the "passenger" sector of all known TCRs for the month M+5.
 Special Train Service (STS) Meetings Analysis with the applicants of the adjustments to the timetable, by Area, following the TCRs not included in the timetable.

-Specific meetings (SIRU - Specific Information Railway Undertakings) For major modernisation projects: monitoring the project phasing and progress.
-Their frequency depends on the size and complexity of the project.
+Type of meeting Subject Specific meetings For major modernisation projects: monitoring the project phasing and (SIRU - Specific progress.
+Their frequency of these meetings depends on the size and Information Railway complexity of the project.
+Undertakings)

-Appendix B.6 lists the measures and deadlines for their publication for each TCR category.
+Appendix B.6 lists the measures and deadlines for the publication of each TCR category.